BDC Hamburger Icon

 Open row

 When a professional commits malpractice, the patient or client may sue to recover financial compensation to ameliorate some of the harm that has been done.
 It’s then up to a court to decide if a mistake was made, if it rises to the level of malpractice and, if so, what the penalty should be.
-Malpractice awards are often hundreds of thousands of dollars and can even climb into the millions.
+Malpractice awards are often hundreds of thousands of dollars, and they can even climb into the millions.
 Because the stakes are high, malpractice insurance is a necessity.

 What is malpractice insurance?

-Malpractice insurance is for legal and healthcare professionals:
+Malpractice insurance is for legal and healthcare professionals.

-• Malpractice insurance for legal professionals: In the legal profession, malpractice insurance covers mistakes an attorney might have made in handling a client’s case.
+In the legal profession, malpractice insurance covers mistakes an attorney might have made in handling a client’s case.
 Typically, only attorneys are covered by malpractice insurance.
-However, law firms may have an umbrella policy that covers all its employees, including paralegals and administrative staff.
-Solo lawyers, however, need their own malpractice insurance policies.
-An example of legal malpractice is if a client loses a big case because the lawyer did not file paperwork by the deadline.
+Law firms, however, may have an umbrella insurance policy that covers all its employees, including paralegals and administrative staff.

 FYIDid you know